3 March 2019

 She’d sent to me a very touching message that mentioned my serene respite, and I knew that she was in search of her own.
 We had a tacit way of knowing when to say goodbye to one another.
 There had indeed been lengthy periods of time between the hellos that we shared, as well as lengthy periods of time between the goodbyes.

 Our goodbye in early October was not lengthy.
 Patt left one dimension and entered another.
-She assists me now in ways that she always did: picking out plants for gardening; setting aside complaints that do not merit my time, attention or emotion; tackling the newest project; and committing myself (or re-committing myself) to existing projects that require that “steady pushing forward” that she knew was a talent of mine.
+She assists me now in ways that she always did: picking out plants for gardening; setting aside complaints that do not merit my time, attention or emotion; tackling the newest project; and committing myself (or re-committing myself) to existing projects that require that “steady pushing forward” that she knew is a talent of mine.

 We had our differences.
 Sometimes, they were many.
 But we never differed in the fundamentals of life.
 She met me when Dear Husband and I first moved to the Peach House in Newcastle with two bright young children.
 I was much younger then, in many ways.
 In her eyes, I was, and forever will be, the spark plug in the neighborhood, the one to turn to when all hell was breaking loose.